jdoleary/Spellmasons/docs/TasksCurrent.md

     - UI Refactor
         - Prevent RMB movement when mouse is over toolbar
         - Disable RMB movement when upgrade screen is up
+- Pack 14:
+    - Add "quantity" to spells so that 3 hurt in a row looks different and only plays one animation